ractopen/LaravelFrameWorkPersonal/README.md

 ## Branch: `task-connectToPGSQL` - Simple Login/Register with PostgreSQL

 ### Overview
-Basic authentication system with **email and password only**, connected to PostgreSQL via pgAdmin.
+Basic authentication system with **username and password only**, connected to PostgreSQL via pgAdmin.

 **Sessions stored in database** - You can see active logins in pgAdmin!